Eoin Toolan

 Eoin Toolan (born 1982) is an Irish professional rugby union football coach.
-He is currently the head coach of the Melbourne Rising team that plays in the NRC competition, while he is also a performance analyst for the Melbourne Rebels.
+He was previously the head coach of the Melbourne Rising team that plays in the NRC competition, while also being the performance analyst for the Melbourne Rebels.
 Toolan was a former Greystones Rugby Football Club player in Ireland.
 He was previously performance analyst for the Ireland national team.